 Linux is many things but being the most user-friendly operating system is not one of them.
 I’ve often called out Windows for behaving like an OS from the 90s what with the way apps are installed or uninstalled the registry mess and other things.
 While Linux generally handles that well, it has room to improve as well.
 For instance, both macOS and Windows will automatically switch to an HDMI output when it is made available but Linux, on the other hand, does not.
 If you’ve tried to connect any HDMI audio devices to your Linux system you’d know, HDMI audio management can get a little tricky at times.
 This is true even on Ubuntu, which is widely pushed forward as the Linux distro for beginners.
+Below is a quick guide describing the steps to switch to HDMI audio output on Ubuntu.

 On Linux, and thus Ubuntu, users have to manually switch the audio output to an HDMI device.
 Until then the audio just keeps playing from the same device.
 This even happens when you’ve connected your Linux system to another display such as your TV and the video feed does get displayed automatically.
 For newcomers who have never had to manually do this on their earlier OS, this can really create confusion.
 Even for experienced users, going to the Settings to switch to another audio device is not exactly convenient.